jakemurphycollins/TillerProject/README.md

   - This is handy to tell what conditions or functions are hogging resources

 ## How To Run Simulation
-**_NOTE:_** The compiled build folder was included in the zip file, if you just want to run the output skip to step 4 of `To Build And Launch The Simulation`
 ### To Configure The Simulation
 All of the project parameters are stored in `include/params/tiller_params.hpp`.
 #### Key Params To Consider Messing With